ebymatthew/udacity-drlnd/p1_navigation/report.md

 # Future Work

 To further improve the performance of our agent there are variety of approaches that could be evaluated.
-A short summary of next steps are described below:
+A short summary of suggested next steps are described below:

 *Hyperparameter Optimization*